Mobile vs Browser Games: The Ultimate Showdown 2025

 • Realistic lighting, shadows, physics

-• Better suited for large 3D worlds
+• More appropriate for big 3D worlds

 • GPU-accelerated rendering